top of page

 Book Chapters

-Fisher, Jill A. (online first) “Healthy Volunteers.”
-In D. MacKay & A. Iltis (Eds.)., Oxford Handbook of Research Ethics.
+Fisher, Jill A. (2024) “Healthy Volunteers.”
+In D. MacKay & A. Iltis (Eds.)., Oxford Handbook of Research Ethics (pp. 769-784).
 New York: Oxford University Press.

 Fisher, Jill A. (2011) “Gendering Science: Contextualizing Historical and Contemporary Pursuits of Difference.”
 In J.A.
 Fisher (Ed.), Gender and the Science of Difference: Cultural Politics of Contemporary Science and Medicine (pp. 1-23).
 New Brunswick, NJ: Rutgers University Press.